 - Give Your Plants the Right Amount of Water

 Like anything else in your home, plants get dusty; that dirt can block sunlight.
-If you notice dust, run your plant in the sink or shower and
+If you notice dust, run your plant in the sink or shower and rinse

-lukewarm water to clean them, using your fingers to hold them in place.
+to clean them, using your fingers to hold them in place.
 Let them air dry in a warm spot out of the sun.

 - Keep Your Plants Clean

 If you have flowering houseplants, keep the spent blooms picked to encourage more flowers.
-Be sure to take off dead or yellow leaves and cut
+Be sure to take off dead or yellow leaves and cut stems

-stems that have lost their leaves to the soil line.
+that have lost their leaves to the soil line.

 - Groom Your Plants When Needed

 Many plants don’t like drafts, so make sure they aren’t sitting too close to heating or air conditioning vents, or leaky doors and windows.

 If you notice brown tips on the leaves of your plants, the air in your home or office might be too dry for them.
 Add moisture by gathering plants